 The housing market today is still a seller’s market.

-Based on Redfin’s report, the median sale price rose from $348,349 to $363,628 in December YoY.
-It is the biggest increase since October 2022.
+Based on Redfin’s report, the median sale price rose from by 6.2% in December YoY.
 Home prices are increasing because historically high mortgage rates impacted median sale prices last year.
-Also, this year’s supply are at a 13-year low.
-Making it a competitive environment.
+Also, this year’s supply makes for a competitive environment.

 Inventory and demand determine prices in any market.
 Here’s what to expect from each.